 Once you’re in Furano the only ways up to the ski hill from Furano town is a private taxi, bus, or rental car.
 A rental car is the best way to get around Hokkaido as their train system is more limited than the rest of Japan.
-However we found out the hard way that the only way to rent a car is with an international drivers license obtained in your own country (Americans can do this through AAA).
+However, we found out the hard way that the only way to rent a car is with an international drivers license obtained in your own country (Americans can do this through AAA).

-Where to Stay in Furano?
+Where to Stay Near Furano Ski Resort?

 There aren’t a wide option of places to stay in Furano, but visitors do have a varied selection in Furano Town.
 You can choose from guesthouses, hostels, hotels, and even a few apartment offerings.
 This is quite different than many other resorts on the island that only offer a couple of hotels at the base.
 This makes it a great option for backpackers looking for a place to enjoy Japanese skiing.